Xtrah/IT2805/README.md

     C. XML elements have to be in lower case
     D. All of the above

+11. Which of the following statements is true?
+(2%)
+    A. JPG files are limited to 256 colors.
+    B. GIF files support 8 bit transparency.
+    C. Use GIF files for photographs.
+    D. GIF uses lossless compression algorithm

-11. What is one advantage that HTML5 APIs offer for modern Web design?
+12. What is one advantage that HTML5 APIs offer for modern Web design?
     A. They enable users to view Flash content on mobile devices.
     B. They enable developers to create apps without coding skills
     C. They enable older browsers to display any multimedia content
     D. They enable users to view multimedia without plug-ins

-12. Match each of the TCP/IP layers with the correct protocol.
+13. Match each of the TCP/IP layers with the correct protocol.

     |       Layer       	| Protocol 	|
     |:-----------------:	|:--------:	|